 The population shift from urban to suburban and rural areas is projected to continue at much the same rate as noted above over the next 20 years as shown in Table 171-3-1.
 The rural and suburban towns from East Greenwich / West Greenwich south are projected to increase in population by nearly 20 percent by 2025 while the Providence Metropolitan Area of Providence, East Providence, Pawtucket, Central Falls, North Providence, Johnston, Cranston, West Warwick, and Warwick increase by only 4.6 percent.
 However, there is a very important caveat to this projection.
 In 2005, the State adopted a new land use plan entitled, State Land Use Policies and Plan: Land Use 2025 as part of the State Guide Plan.
-The core feature of Land Use 2025 is to slow the low-density, suburban sprawl pattern of development and concentrate growth within an "Urban Services Boundary" (generally encompassing those areas of the state served by public water system) and designated "growth centers" in those parts of the state outside of the Urban Services Boundary.
-It is hoped that implementation of Land Use 2025 will shift some population growth from the more rural Rhode Island communities.
+The core feature of Land Use 2025 is to slow the low-density, suburban sprawl pattern of development and concentrate growth within an "Urban Services Boundary" (generally encompassing those areas of the state outside of the Urban Services Boundary.
+It is hoped that implementation of Land Use 2025 will shift some population growth from the more rural Rhode Island communities to more urbanized Rhode Island communities.